jmysu/qEasySlideshow/README.md

 # qEasySlideshow
-EasySlideshow for Pi, Windows, Mac
+EasySlideshow for Pi, Windows, Mac (forked from ...)